 - Dogs can eat healthy human foods.
 Just be sure not to give them anything that has caffeine or salt in it!
 These can make dogs sick.

 - Some low fat, high protein foods include broccoli, fish (salmon especially), green beans, sweet potatoes, whole wheat bread, chicken breast (without skin or fat!), yoghurt, bananas.

-- A high protein low-fat food that I know is good for my dog’s bones is canned sardines with the bones taken out.
-It doesn’t have many flavours so that most dogs will eat them right away.
+- A high-protein low-fat food that I know is good for my dog’s bones is canned sardines with the bones taken out.
+It doesn’t have many flavours so most dogs will eat them immediately.
 And they have a lot of calcium!

 - If you’re looking for something not as high in fat and protein, then the best thing to do is feed them dog food!

-- Raisins are good for dogs because they’re sweet, but make sure you give your dog the right amount!
+- Raisins are good for dogs because they’re sweet, but ensure you give your dog the right amount!
 Too many of these can cause kidney stones.
 So don’t go overboard on the raisins!

 - You can also share with your dog a few baby carrots for snacks.
-They’re healthy, and they have a lot of water in them, which is always good.
+They’re healthy and have a lot of water in them, which is always good.

 How Much Does a Dog Need to Eat Every Day?

 A dog, on average, needs 1/4 to 1/2 cup of food per day.
 A large dog needs 1-1/2 to 2 cups.

 A small dog needs 1/3 to 3/4 cups.